 Students begin their first year with an examination of modernism and modernity in the four liberal arts courses.
 This focus grounds students in the known and visible world before the second year's approach to the historical, artistic and intellectual origins of modernity.

-Applicants interested in the Honors Program should submit the Honors Program application, “Why Art?” essay along with the rest of their BFA application materials by February 15, 2020.
+Applicants interested in the Honors Program should submit the Honors Program “Why Art?” essay along with the rest of their BFA application materials by February 15, 2022.

 Please Note: Only students invited to participate in the Honors Program will receive an invitation letter in March.